jd-solanki/anu/docs/guide/features/dx-focused.md

 </template>
 ```

-This is customization is not limited to top level component.
+This customization is not limited to top level component.
 You can use selectors with utility classes to customize the nested component. e.g. `children-[.a-card]-rounded-3xl`

 > _More to come..._